 Many folks also don't clean their air fryers properly, and reusing old oil comes with some health risks.

-    How nutritious your meals also depend on the type of foods you choose to prepare in the air fryer — i.e. don't use it to eat frozen French fries and chicken nuggets daily.
+How nutritious your meals are also depend on the type of foods you choose to prepare in the air fryer — i.e., don't use it to eat frozen French fries and chicken nuggets daily.

 "The purpose of using an air fryer is to help cut down on fat used in the cooking process and offers a better alternative to deep frying.
 I would not go crazy about using fat while cooking in the air fryer — a quick spritz of oil spray is all you need," Trejo says.

 At the end of the day, it comes down to what you're using the air fryer to cook, what other ingredients you're adding to it and how long you're cooking the food.

 "One question to ask is how the use of an air fryer changes your diet.
 For example, if your current diet doesn't include any vegetables, and using the air fryer will help you add them to your meal, then this would be a great way to eat more nutrient-dense food," Hallak says.

 "The benefits or risks of using the air fryer multiple times a day depends on what we are comparing it to.
 If your current diet is high [in] deep-fried food, then switching to an air fryer will be a good option to reduce [your] fat consumption.
 But if your current diet doesn't include many fried foods, then it might not be recommended to start using the air fryer multiple times a day."

 - Critical Reviews in Food Science and Nutrition: "Impact of Consumption of Repeatedly Heated Cooking Oils on the Incidence of Various Cancers- A Critical Review"